 This is the same reason why tourists aren’t able to get Vipps.
 While they do miss out on some convenience, opening Vipps to any foreign tourists who visit Norway would pose a huge security risk to the app.

 How to use Vipps

 After you create a Vipps account, you need to tie the account to a banking card.
 Both debit cards and credits cards are fine.
-You don’t actually need a physical Norwegian bank card to use Vipps, and the service accept some (but far from all) foreign credit cards.
+You will need a Norwegian banking card issues by a Norwegian bank to use Vipps.
 It does accept all Norwegian banking cards, both Visa and Mastercard, from any Norwegian bank.

 After you have connected Vipps with your banking card, you can use it to pay by scanning QR codes, typing in a number to send money to, or by accepting payment notification on your phone.

 The money is sent directly from your bank account to the other person or business, and works a lot like Apple Pay or PayPal.
 Whenever you send money to someone else, you type in their phone number.

 Nicklas is the owner and editor of The Norway Guide, and is responsible for most of the content on the website.